 CME INDIA Presentation by ⚜ Dr. M. Gowri Sankar, MD, Senior Assistant Professor, Dept. of General Medicine, Government Medical College and ESI Hospital, Coimbatore.

 💠Creator of Stanford 25

-🔸Verghese was born in Ethiopia to native Indian parents from Kerala.
+🔸Verghese was born in Ethiopia to native Indian parents belonging to the state of Kerala.
 His parents were teachers.

 🔸He started his medical studies at Ethiopia but unfortunately his education was interrupted by sudden civil war.
-However, he continued his medical studies at Madras Medical College, Tamil Nadu, India and completed his medical graduation in 1980.
+However, he returned to India and continued his medical studies at Madras Medical College, Tamil Nadu, and completed his medical graduation in 1980.

 🔸After completion of his studies, he moved to United States and had his Fellowship at Boston University School of Medicine in 1980.